ahmad-crossplatform/POC-XF-PageFactory-PRISM/README.md

 ```
 ### Registrations on `App.cs`
 Here we simply Register `PageFactory`, `PageFactoryNavigationService`, the viewmodels ,  and the other pages of the app.
-**Note:** *We need to register the ViewModels which are fed to the PageFactory so their independences can be resolved.*
+**Note:** *We do not need to register the ViewModels which are fed to the PageFactory as they are resolved by the container*
 **Note:** *We need to register `PageFactoryNavigationService` twice; once with a named index and once without to make sure that Prism will always refer to our implementation.*

 ```C#